 Absolutely.
 I always ask my clients to bring their existing make-up kits with them to the lesson (no matter how expansive, sparse, or even non-existent these may be), as this helps to understand their current make-up preferences.
 We review this together, and I give guidance as to which products will work for the client, and which may not be suitable.
 One of the reasons I believe this is vitally important is that I’m mindful of the investment clients have already made in make-up, and the need to make get maximum value out of money already spent.
 Equally, as we work through the lesson content I will make recommendations about new products which I believe will be ideal for the individual client.
 One of my aims is always to make sure that my clients not only learn about how to apply make-up, but also to understand which products work for them and why so that they learn where to spend and where to save in the future.
 I also recommend to my clients that they take photos of each of the recommended products as we go so that they have a clear record of what we used on the day)

-The easiest way to arrange an appointment is to fill out the enquiry form here.
-If there are specific dates / times which you have in mind, please include these (preferably including a preferred time and a couple of back up options), and I will come back to you by return with availability.
+The easiest way to arrange an appointment is to use the online booking functionality on the relevant product page which gives real time availability.
+If there are specific dates / times which you have in mind which aren’t shown, please call or text / WhatsApp me on 07939321611 and I will come back to you by return with availability.

 I specifically design my lessons with the intent they will last the client a lifetime.
 Most importantly, I always ask my clients to bring with them a phone or tablet so that they can video the key steps of the process as we go and refer to it later (there is no better record of how to do something than watching yourself doing it!).
 I know from speaking to clients that this is something that they’ve found invaluable in the days and weeks after the lesson.
 Allied to this, I also give my clients tailored worksheets to use during the sessions for capturing notes, and make sure we have time to capture information as we go.
 Finally, I recommend to clients that they come for the lesson at a time when within a couple of days they will have some time to practise (repetition after the lesson while it is still clear in the mind is hugely beneficial)